Danjumajamiu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. 9-duplicate-last-line is a script that duplicates the last line of the file iacta
 11. 10-no-more-js is a script that deletes all regular files with a .js extension that are present in the current directory and all its subfolders
 12. 11-directories is a script that counts the number of directories and sub-directories in the current directory
+13. 12-newest-files is a script that displays the 10 newest files in the current directory